pratham-agrawal/EnvironmentalCompSci/README.md

 # EnvironmentalCS
-This program was created on Feb.20/2020 and after 6 months of work, it was completed on Jun.22/2020

 The program is a comparison algorithm for people working towards environmental benefits and are monitoring the plant life growth in a certain area.
 They can upload and save images of landscapes to our directory and compare them overtime with new images of the area.
 This